 About Kenilworth Castle

-It was King Henry I’s treasurer, Geoffrey de Clinton, who built the vast Norman keep of Kenilworth Castle in the 1120s which can still be seen there today.
+Kenilworth Castle was first constructed by King Henry I’s treasurer, Geoffrey de Clinton, who built the vast Norman keep in the 1120s – this can still be seen there today.

-The transformation of Kenilworth Castle from castle to palace came in 14th century, when the Duke of Lancaster, John of Gaunt, made his mark on the site.
-Thus, Lancastrian kings and Tudors alike both enjoyed time there.
+Further transformation of Kenilworth Castle from castle to palace came in the 14th century when John of Gaunt, Duke of Lancaster too made his mark on the site, however it was under Elizabeth I that Kenilworth Castle truly had its heyday.

-Yet, it was under Elizabeth I that Kenilworth Castle had its heyday.
-The property of Robert Dudley, Earl of Leicester from 1563, Kenilworth was something of a token of love in architecture.
-Dudley, who is renowned as the Queen’s one true love, made extensive changes to the castle to make it fit for his queen and her entourage, doing everything from refitting and remodelling to adding new buildings, all on a lavish scale.
+The property of Robert Dudley, Earl of Leicester from 1563, Kenilworth was something of an architectural token of love.
+Dudley, who is largely supposed to have been the queen’s one true love, made extensive changes to the castle to make it worthy of Elizabeth and her entourage, doing everything from refitting and remodelling to adding new buildings – all on a lavish scale.

 Discover the best historic sites in England, from Bodiam Castle to Beaulieu Abbey and more, includes an interactive map of English heritage attractions.